 Our staff are based in offices, business centres, parks and depots throughout the county and we are supported by five portfolio holding councillors who are responsible for certain areas of our work.

 The following paragraphs describe the work of each business unit and may be useful to help in understanding the future shape of the organisation.

-Works to provide a blueprint for growth in jobs and the development of communities and the quality of life within those communities.
-The work is delivered through close working with partners especially the Local Enterprise Partnership and the Unit covers Planning and Development, Regeneration Projects and Funding, Local Enterprise Partnership Delivery, Waste Management and Rural Services.
-The unit also houses the Communities Resources team.
+It also works to provide a blueprint for growth in jobs and the development of communities and the quality of life within those communities.
+The work is delivered through close working with partners especially the Local Enterprise Partnership.

-Works to protect individuals and communities from harm, to empower communities to contribute to the development and choice of services and to protect and provide access to Warwickshire’s heritage and rural amenities.
-The services covered are Waste Management, Trading Standards, Emergency Management, Community Safety & Locality Working, Youth Justice, Heritage & Environment, Archaeology Projects, County Records, Museums and Country Parks.
+This business unit works to protect individuals and communities from harm, to empower communities to contribute to the development and choice of services and to protect and provide access to Warwickshire’s heritage and rural amenities.
+The services covered are Archaeology Projects, Community Safety, County Records, Drug and Alcohol Action, Emergency Management, Localities and Partnerships, Museums, Trading Standards, Country Parks, Waste Management and Youth Justice.

 Public Health works by addressing the overall health needs of the population of Warwickshire.
 This involves monitoring the health status of the population, identifying health needs, emergency planning provision, controlling communicable diseases, immunisation and vaccinations programmes, screening for early disease, health improvement, and developing policies for and evaluating healthcare provision.
 Importantly, it is about preventing illness and promoting health to reduce the need for hospital or long term healthcare.